-* Start-up the Solver Add-in and follow the following process
+Install, Start-up the Solver Add-in and follow the process.

-* Under the Add-ins option, click on the Solver and click on the Go button.
-See the screenshot below
+To install the Solver tool, click the Options on the green File tab.
+Under the Add-Ins option, click on the Solver and then click on the Go button.

-After opening the Solver, a dialogue box loads automatically which allows you to specify the parameters you want to run the Solver.
+After opening the Solver, a dialog box loads automatically, which allows you to specify the parameters with which you want to run the Solver.

-The parameter you specify will depend on the type of problem you want to solve.
+The parameters you specify will depend on the type of problem you want to solve.
 But the most common types of parameters are constraints, changing cells, and target cells.